alessiapiscitelli/Kairus/README.md

 Perfect for individuals with dyscalculia who benefit from visual and audio cues, but also ideal for anyone seeking a stress-free way to stay on top of their schedule.

 ✨ Key Features

+Create or import an event, set how much time you need to prepare, and choose your timer—either a playlist to keep you on track or a visual timer for quiet focus.
+Notifications remind you when to start, and your timer helps you stay organized, so you’re always ready and on time.

 1. Import Calendar Events: Sync your existing events effortlessly.